 docker build -t your-app-nape .

-This command will create the Docker image tagged your-app-name
+This command will create the Docker image tagged your-app-name, using the current directory as the build context.

 Run Docker image